-- These will be issued for minor student offences at Disciplinary steps 1-3.
-Level 4 is a more formal verbal warning which is recorded and kept in the student file. - Examples of offences are punctuality, attendance, rudeness, failure to comply with simple requests
+• These will be issued for minor student offences at Disciplinary steps 1-3.
+Level 4 is a more formal verbal warning which is recorded and kept in the student file.

 Disciplinary Committees

 - If Students do not adhere to college rules e.g. there are problems with attendance, punctuality, behaviour or academic concerns they will, after verbal warnings, be called to the Disciplinary Committee - There are 4 levels of the Disciplinary Committee depending on the seriousness or repetition of the offence - The typical composition of the Committee is as follows :